Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 Because it's a straw man.

-And you say, well, you have to eat something, that's a straw man, right?
+And you say, well, you have to eat something.

-Well, and I think we we went into this a little deeper in that and I didn't explain it well enough what I meant, and maybe if I had you would have felt more listened to.
+Well, and I think we went into this a little deeper in that, and I didn't explain it well enough what I meant.

 But what I meant by that was that if you take a diet by omission and remove items, there's still a positive action of eating something.

-So when I said you have to eat something, I obviously I didn't mean that you can't just not eat, period.
+So when I said you have to eat something, obviously I didn't mean that you can't just not eat, period.

 Like that wasn't the intent.

-And I apologize for the same thing.
+And I apologize for that.

-So help me understand when I say dieting means eating less, and you say, well, you have to eat something.
+So help me understand when I say dieting means eating less and you say, well, you have to eat something.

 I'm talking about dieting, not eating.

-There's there's still something involved.
+There's still something involved.

 Okay, so your contribution to the conversation was to tell me that human beings do require calories.